ufz/ogs/web/content/docs/tools/meshing-submeshes/submeshes/index.md

 Consequently, we need a way to specify such subdomains for the Finite Element simulation.
 There are several possibilities to define a subdomain.
-One possibility is to use a geometry via a gli- or gml-file.
+One possibility is to use a geometry via a `.gli`- or `.gml`-file.
 Since the geometry often doesn't match exactly on the domain mesh, one has to specify a search radius to find nodes, elements, or faces in the neighborhood of the geometry.
 It can be difficult to find an appropriate search radius for adaptive refined